 - I-94 Arrival/Departure Record (printed from the cbp.gov website)

 - Original supervisor or job offer letter

-- For on-campus jobs only, present the reverse side of this form, “International Student On-Campus Employment – Confirmation of Job Offer” signed by your campus supervisor
+- For on-campus jobs only, present the SSN on-campus employment form signed by your campus supervisor

 - For OPT only, EAD card